vext-python/vext/README.md

 -----------------------------------

-Pulling in everything gets things working quickly, but negates many of the advantages of virtualenv.
+Pulling in everything gets things working quickly, but negates many of the advantages of virtualenv / venv.

 For instance it can be easy to forget to add packages to requirements.txt when everything "works for me(TM)".